1st Royal Tank Regiment: Post war

 After a period based in Germany, 1 RTR fought Communist forces during the Korean War.

 The regiment was in the Suez Canal Zone as part of 25 Armoured Brigade to protect British interests in the Zone from in January 1954 to August 1955.

 In 1957 the regiment was posted to Hong Kong as part of the 48th Gurkha Infantry Brigade.
 When it left Hong Kong in 1960 it replaced the Comet tanks with Centurions at Hohne, West Germany.

 Amalgamation

 In 1993, it amalgamated with the 4th Royal Tank Regiment without change of title.
 It incorporated both of the original regiments' traditional recruiting areas of Merseyside and Scotland.

 In 1999, two squadrons were split off as part of the Joint NBC Regiment with No. 27 Squadron RAF Regiment.
 In December 2011 the Regiment handed over its responsibility for CBRN to the RAF Regiment.

 On 25 June 2008 at Buckingham Palace, both 1RTR and 2 RTR were presented with their new Standard by The Queen, which included the new Battle Honour of Al Basrah 2003.

-On 2 August 2014 the regiment merged with 2RTR to form the single battalion Royal Tank Regiment (RTR), based at Aliwal Barracks, Tidworth and is one of three armoured regiments equipped with the Challenger 2 tank.
+On 2 August 2014 the regiment merged with 2RTR to form a single Regiment Royal Tank Regiment (RTR), based at Aliwal Barracks, Tidworth and is one of three armoured regiments equipped with the Challenger 2 tank.

 The history and traditions of 1 RTR are preserved by 'Ajax" Squadron of the RTR.